 Sam Bennett poised to leave Deceuninck-QuickStep at end of season

-Belgian team manager says he is not able to match offers for Irish sprinter
+Belgian team's manager says he is not able to match offers for Irish sprinter

 Sam Bennett is poised to leave Deceuninck-QuickStep according to team manager Patrick Lefevere.
 Photograph: Kenzo Tribouillard/AFP via Getty Images